aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 A attribute name that is used to identify the beacon key id.
-This attribute can be passed in on the DDB item, but does not need to be stored in the table.
+This attribute can be passed in on the DDB item, by default it will not be stored in the table but will be stored if an attribute action of SIGN_ONLY is configured.
 It can be referenced in [compound beacons](./beacons.md#compound-beacon) and used to extract a beacon key id from a query.